Starting With Camp Buccou

 Since 1996 Ockanickon Scout Reservation has been the recipient of a grant from BetzDearborn Corporation to build the first ever Science Center at a Boy Scout Camp.
 The former Leadership Development Building was renovated to become the BetzDearborn Science Center in 1997 and the project included the purchase of a $7,000 telescope, an inflatable planetarium, and a complete chemistry lab.
 The renovation of the building has included a new roof, central air and heat, as well as new windows and doors.
 Project C.O.P.E. was also added to our camp program with the completion of a Low Course in 1997 and the start of a High Course in 1998.
 The camp trading post has again been renovated and expanded, and additional tent platforms have been added to expand existing campsites.
 The pool was upgraded with a new commercial D.E. filter system and in 1999 the pool deck and plumbing was replaced.

-As we move into the next century Ockanickon continues to grow as a camp and program center for the Bucks County Council.
+As we move into the next century Ockanickon continues to grow as a camp and program center for the Washington Crossing Council.